 Dr. Strudwick completed her undergraduate degree in nursing at Queen’s University, and both her Masters and PhD at the University of Toronto.
-She began her career as a mental health nurse in Kingston, Ontario, and has since worked in a number of clinical, professional practice and research based roles in both public and private organizations.
+She began her career as a mental health nurse in Kingston, Ontario, and has since worked in a number of clinical, professional practice, leadership and research based roles in both public and private organizations.

 Areas of Research

 As a tri-council funded researcher, Dr. Strudwick conducts studies at the intersection of mental health, digital health and implementation science.
 Examples include, but are not limited to:

 - Digital interventions to support population mental health

 - Mixed and multi-methods research

 - Quality improvement

 - Healthcare provider competencies in the use of digital technologies